ku-storage/ku-storage.github.io/_pages/about.md

 <br><br>
 I don't check my notifications a lot, so the fastest way to reach me would be via email, rather than messaging on any of the platforms I post on (please only email me if you have an actual reason to do so). <br><br>
 **email contact/collaboration enquiries: lurendesu@gmail.com**<br>
 I can correspond in English or Chinese (traditional/simplified).
-I can also read messages sent in Japanese/Cantonese, but I cannot text in them in real time.
+I can also read messages sent in Japanese/Cantonese, but there will be a delay in responding as I need to ask my friends to proofread my reply.

 Accounts / 各平台账号
 ------